MahdiNabil/CFD-PC/README.md

 If you use this solver in a project or scholarly work, we ask that you include a citation for [Rattner and Garimella (2014)](http://heattransfer.asmedigitalcollection.asme.org/article.aspx?articleid=1829850).

 ## Installation
 The installation process is straightforward.
-The bash script "Allwmake.sh" (https://github.com/MahdiNabil/CFD-PC/blob/master/interThermalPhaseFoam/Allwmake.sh), which is the only file that needs to be executed, is included in the folder "interThermalPhaseFoam".
+The bash script "Allwmake.sh" (https://github.com/MahdiNabil/CFD-PC/blob/master/interThermalPhaseFoam/Allwmake.sh), i.e. the only file that needs to be executed, is included in the folder "interThermalPhaseFoam".
 Line 4 of this script builds "incompressibleTwoPhaseThermalMixture" library which will be dynamically linked to OpenFOAM.
-Then, line 5 will build the solver "interThermalPhaseChangeFoam".
+The next line will build the solver "interThermalPhaseChangeFoam".
-The interested users should just go through the below steps to be able to use this solver:
+The interested users only need to go through the below steps to be able to use this solver:
 * Pull the "CFD-PC" folder from the Github repository is a directory of their choice:
        * $ git pull https://github.com/MahdiNabil/CFD-PC.git
 * Go into the directory of the main folder:
        * $ cd ../CFD-PC/interThermalPhaseFoam
-* Executing the bash script to build both the dynamic library and solver:
+* Execute the provided bash script to build both the dynamic library and solver:
        * $ chmod +x Allwmake.sh
        * $ ./Allwmake.sh